 During the Perfect Corp.’s Global Beauty Tech Forum in 2020, Julee Wilson, Beauty Director at Cosmopolitan, moderated a panel with three leading beauty brands and retailers to discover the unique ways they are innovating and rethinking the consumer experience—online and offline—to meet the challenges of the moment.
 Joined by panelists Joe Rago, Director of Digital Innovation at Ulta Beauty; Jennifer Brant-Gargan, Vice President, Global Technology Lead at Clinique; and Tyler Wozny, Senior Vice President Digital at Madison Reed, Wilson delivered the latest and most impactful beauty tech solutions across these three pioneering brands.

 Full replay of the Global Beauty Tech Forum panel discussion.
 Check out our YouTube channel for more >

 "The retail landscape was changing very quickly in the pre-COVID world, and COVID definitely accelerated everything from a digital perspective, months, if not years, ahead of time," says Rago.

 For Ulta Beauty, major digital changes have included in-store virtual activations, virtual try-on, and on-demand video consultations.
 With store closures in March and April, Ulta Beauty shoppers opted to shop via digital channels online and mobile.
 Store re-openings throughout the year challenged the beauty retailer to implement necessary in-store changes to provide a safer, contactless in-store shopping experience.
-This meant eliminating tester products and introducing virtual try-on experiences in-store to better serve customers today.
+This meant eliminating tester products and introducing AI-powered virtual try-on experiences in-store to provide a better customer service today.

 As a direct-to-consumer brand, Madison Reed has been an early-adopter of the virtual try-on experience.